Rust Interview Questions and Answers:

 - What is

-in Rust?- Answer:
+Option<T>in Rust?- Answer:

-representing the absence of a value.
+Option<T>is an enum that can either beSome(T)containing a value, orNonerepresenting the absence of a value.
 It is used for optional values.

 - Answer: